Robert Muir (pathologist)

-Life
+Early life

 He was born in Balfron, Stirlingshire on 5 July 1864, the son of Rev Robert Muir, a United Presbyterian minister (who died when Muir was 18), and his wife, Susan Cameron Duncan.

 Robert was educated at Hawick High School and Teviot Grove Academy.
 He then studied at the University of Edinburgh, where he obtained an MA degree in 1884 and qualified as a medical practitioner by receiving an MB CM degree with first-class honours in 1888.
 After two years of research he obtained his MD degree with honours and gold medal in 1890.

+Career

 He became a Member of the Royal College of Physicians of Edinburgh in 1894 and proceeded to the Fellowship in 1895.
 Muir was a lecturer in bacterial pathology at Edinburgh University (1894–98), and was the first professor of pathology at St Andrews University (Dundee) (1898–99).
 He spent most of his career as professor of pathology at Glasgow University (1899–1936), where he became recognised as one of the world's leading authorities in pathology, especially blood cell disorders and breast cancer.
 During the period 1909 to 1911 he was assisted by John William McNee.